 The application (download here) requires a current transcript, a personal statement describing your goals and why you are interested in the program (600 words or less) and a letter of support from a faculty member.

 Applications may be reviewed throughout the Summer into Autumn Quarter up until the deadline, which is usually the 2nd Friday in October.
 Contact the program office for details.
 Highly qualified students may be admitted soon after submitting their applications.
 We will wait to evaluate the majority of applications until the application deadline has passed.

 The admissions committee reviews all applicants based on the following criteria: a strong preparation in either mathematical sciences or biology as indicated by grades in all courses required for admission; indication of ability in the less well-covered discipline; overall GPA; personal statement reflecting interest in and commitment to the study of computational neuroscience.
 Minority students are encouraged to apply.
-Application forms are available in the Biology Department office in 318 Hitchcock Hall or on this website.
+Application forms are available in the Biology Department office in 318 Hitchcock Hall or on this website (link above).
 Students who require an early decision (e.g. for financial aid or visa requirements) should consult program staff.